zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 ### Related topics

-* For information about how to restore a Portworx volume with data from a snapshot through Kubernetes, refer to the [Restore snapshots](/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/snapshots/#restore-snapshots) page.
+* For information about restoring a Portworx volume with data from a snapshot through Kubernetes, refer to the [Restore snapshots](/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/snapshots/#restore-snapshots) page.

 ## Update the snap interval of a volume

 Please see the documentation for [snapshots] (/reference/cli/snapshots) for more details.

-### Related topics

-* For information about how to create scheduled snapshots of a Portworx volume through Kubernetes, refer to the [Scheduled snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/scheduled/) page.

 ## Volume stats